 For the sandbox mode, Stripe provides dummy credit cards to test a transaction.

-Once you are done with testing of sandbox mode, replace your test API keys with the live one and your application will start accepting real payments automatically.
+Once you are done with a testing sandbox mode, replace your test API keys with the live one and your application will start accepting real payments automatically.

 Related Articles